ozos/ozos.github.io/about.md

 ## What I do for fun.

-Walking, listen to music, writing, reading, programing, videogames, cooking, tv series, outdoor and I have been sticked to an regular exercise program for the last months.
+Walking, listen to music, writing, reading, programing, videogames, cooking, tv series, outdoor and I have been sticked to an regular exercise program for the last five months.

 ## Setup